CocodriloCAD/Cocodrilo/validatation/Readme.md

 # Documentation: How to use Rhino/Grasshopper & Cocodrilo to generate simulation files for the KRATOS Multiphysics MPM Application

 ## Linear Analysis
-This tutorial explains how to generate the computation files of a linear static analysis with the [KRATOS Multiphysics](https://github.com/KratosMultiphysics/Kratos/wiki) [Particle Mechanics Application](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/ParticleMechanicsApplication) and [Cocodrilo](https://github.com/CocodriloCAD/Cocodrilo), a plug in for Grasshopper/ Rhino.
+This tutorial explains how to generate the computation files of a linear static analysis with the [KRATOS Multiphysics](https://github.com/KratosMultiphysics/Kratos/wiki) [Particle Mechanics Application](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/ParticleMechanicsApplication) and [Cocodrilo](https://github.com/CocodriloCAD/Cocodrilo), a plugin for Grasshopper/ Rhino.
 For that purpose a plate element (see Figure 1), clamped at one side, is modeled and analyzed with the material point method.

 <p align="center" width="100%">
     <img width="50%" src="https://user-images.githubusercontent.com/51473791/221582986-856d6c0f-cadf-46e5-9573-78aa4f81ea42.png">